 I found information for this post in a journal article, Datta, Dibyendu Bikash (2018), A Review of Men’s Underwear Styles and Its Various Fabrics, Trends in Textile and Fashion Design, 2 (2)-2018, June 18.

-In addition, while doing research for this post, I found an inspiring New York Times article by Journalist Max Berlinger, https://www.nytimes.com/2019/06/05/fashion/mens-style/new-mens-underwear-briefly.html, in which he reviewed some of the selections of the many brands on offer.
+While doing research for this post, I found a New York Times article by Journalist Max Berlinger, in which he reviewed some underwear brands.

 Boxer shorts started in 1925 and were known as “shorts for boxers”.
 The length of the shorts extended to mid-thigh.
 The benefit of the boxer short was its baggy style, which allowed for ample airflow.
 The disadvantage was this baggy form because the fabric bunched up under the top clothing.

-Boxer shorts are still available though the design has moved more toward a closer-to-the-body fit in the current style (for example, the Nice Laundry slim-fit boxer, https://www.nicelaundry.com/products/slim-fit-boxer-heather-grey).
+Boxer shorts are still available.
+The design has moved more toward a closer-to-the-body fit in the current style (for example, the Bang and Strike Hard Times boxer.
 The slim fit allows the wearer to wear slim-fit or skinny pants or jeans.
-In addition, Mack Weldon sells boxer shorts, https://mackweldon.com/collections/boxers, but with a tailored fit, not as full as the traditional boxer yet not as snug as a slim-fit boxer.

-Where the boxer shorts had a fuller fit, briefs were designed for a close-to-the-body fit and support.
+Where the boxer shorts had a full fit, briefs were designed for a close-to-the-body fit and support.
 Also, briefs showed more of the thighs than boxer shorts.

 Briefs were introduced in the 1930s.
 Briefs provide comfort through air circulation and overall snug support.